Kunstmaan/orbit/docs/pull-requests.md

 * If you answer yes to "Bug fix?", check if the bug is already listed in the issues and reference it/them in "Fixed tickets";

 * If you answer yes to "New feature?", you must include documentation in your pull request.
-For small features that do not need a whole chapter, add a small snippet in the Cookbook section;

 * If you answer yes to "BC breaks?", the patch must contain updates to the relevant ``CHANGELOG`` file;